rahilsh/kafka/README.md

 # pub-sub

-Simple publisher-subscriber app with one in memory implementation
+Simple publisher-subscriber app with in memory implementation

 Features
 1. Publisher and subscriber are decoupled